Stacked-Org/stacked-docs/docs/getting-started/02-startup-logic.md

 stacked create service authentication
 ```

 This will create the service and register it for dependency inversion.
-Open `authentication_service.dart` where we'll add a new fuction to check if the user is logged in.
+Open `authentication_service.dart` where we'll add a new function to check if the user is logged in.
 For now this will return a static value for simplicity sake.

 ```dart
 class AuthenticationService {